 They are also used in a different, more artful way, and this is something that is best taught personally.
 Having a teacher on hand to guide you makes a massive difference to how much you get out of it.

-In terms of efficacy, whenever any comparative studies have been carried out, Vedic meditation has been shown to be approximately four times more effective at reducing symptoms of psychological conditions and four times more powerful at delivering present moment awareness.
+In terms of efficacy, whenever any comparative studies have been carried out, Vedic meditation has been shown to be approximately four times more effective at reducing symptoms of psychological conditions and four times as powerful at delivering present moment awareness.

 Do it anywhere

-Vedic meditation happens to be a much more discrete to practise.
+Vedic meditation happens to be much more discrete to practise.
 You gently repeat the Vedic mantras within the mind and so you can do it on the train, tube, bus, plane and in all sorts of places without anyone realising you’re in a very serene and expansive place.
 It makes it much more practical to practise regularly when you can do it anywhere.

 Vedic meditation transcends all religion and therefore may be relevant to a broader base of people.
 Many mantra meditations as per the above (‘aum’ and ‘loving kindness’ aside) feel like they are associated with a set of religious beliefs that may not feel relevant to you.

-There is also an interesting and important caveat that some are only meant to be practised by monks – repeated practise of these leads to feelings of detachment, which is not very healthy for people engaged in everyday life.
+There is also an interesting and important caveat that some are only meant to be practised by monks – the repeated practise of these leads to feelings of detachment, which is not very healthy for people engaged in everyday life.